 Along with developing her research portfolio, Dr Brownfoot will continue to have a strong presence in obstetric and gynaecology advocacy roles over the duration of the Fellowship.
-Currently she is a board memberof the Mercy Health Ethics Committee, a founder of the Australian Reproductive Update conference, and the Awards Coordinatorand an Executive Committeemember for the Society of Reproductive Biology.
-She is also an advisor and media representative for Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG), which includes leading themembership RANZCOG examinationrevision course,which trains the next generation of obstetrician and gynaecologists.
+Currently she is a board member of the Mercy Health Ethics Committee, a founder of the Australian Reproductive Update conference, and the Awards Coordinator and an Executive Committee member for the Society of Reproductive Biology.
+She is also an advisor and media representative for Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG), which includes leading the membership of the RANZCOG examination revision course, which trains the next generation of obstetricians and gynaecologists.

-She is based at the Mercy Hospital for Women and believes their support for research and belief in improving obstetric outcomes, is fundamental in the development of the planned new devices.
+She is based at the Mercy Hospital for Women and believes its support for research and improving obstetric outcomes is fundamental in the development of the planned new devices.

 “Importantly the doctors and midwives are very excited by these projects, not to mention patients who are already keen to be involved.”